rmsk2/rustpwman/README.md

 ### Copy with template

 Sometimes it is useful to only retrieve part of an entry like for instance that part where the password, the user-id or the URL of a website is stored. `rustpwman` allows you to do that via so called template strings.
-If a template string *followed by a colon and a space character* appears at the start of a line then the rest of the line defines the value which can be retrieved seperately through this menu item.
-Lets asumme there is a line `Password: super-password` in an entrie's content and `Password` is defined as a template string.
+If a template string *followed by a colon and a space character* appears at the start of a (trimmed) line then the rest of the line defines the value which can be retrieved seperately through this menu item.
+Lets asumme there is a line starting with `Password: super-password` in an entry's content and `Password` is defined as a template string.
 Then you could retrieve the password (where leading or trailing white space is trimmed) through this menu entry.
 What strings are considered template strings can be configured  via the `cfg` command or by editing `rustpwman`'s config file.

 ![](/template.png?raw=true "Selecting a template string")

 When you activate this menu entry the dialog shown above opens and lets you select a template string.
-In order to copy the value identified by that template string to the clipboard you can either press the `<Retrieve value>` button or press the return key while the chosen template string is selected.
+In order to copy the value identified by that template string to the clipboard and then close the dialog you can either press the `<Retrieve and close>` button or press the return key while the chosen template string is selected.
 Instead of using the menu entry you can alternatively press F7.
 If you press the `<Open as URL>` button the text retrieved as described above will be interpredted as a URL and opened in the default browser of your system.
+Additionally the dialog will stay open to allow you to select further elements.
+Pressing the `<Retrieve only>` button copies the select teamplate value to the clipboard and also leaves the dialog open for further interaction.

 ### Add entry